International Phonetic Alphabet: Usage

 Of more than 160 IPA symbols, relatively few will be used to transcribe speech in any one language, with various levels of precision.
 A precise phonetic transcription, in which sounds are specified in detail, is known as a narrow transcription.
 A coarser transcription with less detail is called a broad transcription.
 Both are relative terms, and both are generally enclosed in square brackets.
 Broad phonetic transcriptions may restrict themselves to easily heard details, or only to details that are relevant to the discussion at hand, and may differ little if at all from phonemic transcriptions, but they make no theoretical claim that all the distinctions transcribed are necessarily meaningful in the language.
+The term 'broad' may furthermore carry implication that diacritics are avoided (at least as far as possible) or even that the transcription is restricted to the letters of the ISO basic Latin alphabet.

 For example, the English word little may be transcribed broadly as [ˈlɪtəl], approximately describing many pronunciations.
 A narrower transcription may focus on individual or dialectical details: [ˈɫɪɾɫ] in General American, [ˈlɪʔo] in Cockney, or [ˈɫɪːɫ] in Southern US English.